What is tyre labelling?

 Tyremen are heavily involved in winter tyres and we have serious issues with tyre labelling for these products.
 Motorists that enjoy the benefits of cold weather tyres look for performance criteria such as braking distances in snow/slush/ice, snow traction, snow handling and aquaplaning.
 You will notice that none of these criteria are referenced in the new tyre labelling system.
 When selling winter tyres we still need to display the label data but all this does is lead to confusion and really drivers should disregard these values for such products.
 Winter tyres often have more aggressive tread patterns which could lead to a small increase in rolling resistance and noise, but if you need your vehicle to get you about safely in harsh conditions then this is the trade-off.

 You may notice that cold weather tyres don’t generally display great wet braking label results, does this mean that they do not work well in wet conditions?
-Not at all, winter tyres work great in the wet the values are just relative to summer tyre conditions and the ability to maximise snow performance can make some winter tyres appear less effective in wet grip.
+Not at all, winter tyres work great in the wet the values are just relative to summer tyre conditions as all tests have be carried out at 25 degrees celsius and winter tyres are designed to work in colder temperatures.

 The A A myth